Minimum-CD/cd-manifesto/content/MinimumCD/_index.md

 - Use [Continuous integration](#continuous-integration)
 - The [application
   pipeline](https://www.informit.com/articles/article.aspx?p=1621865&seqNum=2#:~:text=%EE%94%80Buy-,What%20Is%20a%20Deployment%20Pipeline%3F,-At%20an%20abstract)
-  is the only path to deploy to production.
+  is the only way to deploy to any environment.
 - The pipeline decides the releasability of changes, its verdict is [definitive](../faq/#why-should-the-pipeline-be-definitive-for-deploy)
 - Artifacts created by the pipeline always meet the organization's [definition of deployable](../faq/#what-do-we-mean-by-definition-of-deployable)
 - [Immutable artifact](../faq/#what-is-an-immutable-artifact).
 No human changes after commit.